 How to Identify a Curbstoner

-If you see more than one of the following clues, you may be dealing with a curbstoner, as opposed to a person who just wants to sell their old car privately rather than trade it in through a dealer:
+If you see more than one of the following clues, you may be dealing with a curbstoner, as opposed to a person who just wants to sell an old car privately rather than trade it in through a dealer:

 - The vehicle is priced well below market value;